Dental_Negligence_Claims_Nicholson_Jones_Sutton_Solicitors

 Discover today if you’re eligible to make a claim.

-Complete the form below, email or call our accident at work solicitors for free, no-obligation advice.
+Complete the form below, email or call our dental negligence claims solicitors for free, no-obligation advice.

 What Is Dental Negligence?

-Dental negligence occurs when a dental professional fails to meet the required standard of care, resulting in harm to the patient.
-If a dentist’s mistake or omission has worsened your condition or caused unnecessary pain, you may be entitled to make a dental negligence claim.
+Dental negligence is when a dental professional fails to meet the expected standard of care, resulting in harm to a patient.

 You may be entitled to claim compensation if these errors have caused you pain, suffering, or financial loss.